Postpartum Carein Columbus, Ohio

 Postpartum Depression

 The excitement of bringing a new addition home to the family can be a very joyous, fulfilling time.
 However, not all new mothers experience these happy feelings.
 Instead, you may experience feelings of sadness, anxiety, or resentment after the birth of your child.
-In mild forms, it is often called having the “baby blues,” as mentioned above, and is normal to experience for a short period of time.
+In mild forms, it is often called having the “baby blues.”

 However, not all cases of the “baby blues” go away after a week.
 When feelings worsen and become more severe or are persistent, this becomes a condition called postpartum depression.
 It is a medical condition and requires treatment and attention from a medical professional.